global-synchronizer-foundation/configs/Super Validator Operational Processes/coordinating-weight-changes-across-networks.md

 ### Background
 - The SV network relies on the consistency between onchain weights and the GitHub configuration file.

-- The configuration file at https://sync.global is used:
+- The configuration file [on github](https://github.com/global-synchronizer-foundation/configs) is used:
   - By SV owners to verify weight allocations are correct.
   - During SV re-onboarding (nodes receive the weight defined in the file).

-- Agreement from Operations Call: Adopt Option 3a for synchronization:
+- Agreement from Operations Call:
   - Keep a single PR if all votes have the same effective date.
   - The node that proposes the weight change is responsible for updating the file.